Canfeda Hatun: Last years and death

-by from her position by the new sultan Mehmed III, after which she frequently contacted the Venetians in order to obtain commodities for the harem.
+from her position by the new sultan Mehmed III, after which she frequently contacted the Venetians in order to obtain commodities for the harem.
 She was not in favour with the new sultan since she had chosen to protect the second son of Sultan Murad, Prince Mustafa, who was killed with his eighteen brothers on the eve of Mehmed's accession to the throne.
 She died in 1600.

 In popular culture

 In the 2011-2014 TV series Muhteşem Yüzyıl, Canfeda Hatun is portrayed by the Turkish actress Kübra Kip.